parisd1992/FirstAdventure/README.md

 Built and run on a Mac running macOS 10.13.2.

-To build and run you can:
+To build and run you can either:

 a.
 Checkout and import into XCode.

 b.
-Run CMake in the folder https://github.com/parisd1992/FirstAdventure/tree/master/FirstAdventure to create a Makefile.
+Checkout and run CMake in the folder containing the CMakeLists.txt file to create a Makefile.
-Then run Make to create an executable which you can run.
+Then navigate to the Makefile and run Make to create an executable.

 # Design Patterns
 The code touches on a number of design patterns: